Have you heard that you may soon be able to 3D print clothing in your home? That’s right – although the reality may be some way off.

 Designers can choose one bold shade to print an entire garment or print many components in different colors, then connect them by hand.

 3D printing makes it simple to design a single item and then print it out in many different colors, which is great for designers who struggle to decide on colors.
-In the future, it could mean owning your favorite top in every color under the sun.
+In the future, it could mean owning your favorite top in every color under the sun, even fun character clothing.

 3D Printed Knitwear